 The three greatest burdens are; regret, revenge, and religion.
 Release yourself from these weights and open your heart to the virtues of the spirit. — Guru Tua

 You don’t know the weight of something you’ve been carrying until you feel the weight of its release.
-Releasing these heavy weights is important.
-Some people carry these heavy burdens for their entire lives.
+Releasing these three heavy burdens is important for living a happy and fulfilled life.
+Some people carry these burdens for their entire lives.

 You carry them so long you become unaware of the weight.
 As a result, you identify as a victim.
 You are a victim of circumstance, choice, and inheritance.
-Thus, never attaining the personal power or grace of a survivor, conquer or victor.
+Thus, never attaining the personal power or grace of a survivor, conqueror, and victor.
 If you carry these burdens, releasing may be difficult.
 But once you do, the freedom you receive is worth the effort.

 Releasing the Three Greatest Burdens

 You must recognize the acknowledge them to deal with them.
 The first step is learning to see them.
 Denial can be a powerful coping strategy.
 But it doesn’t solve the underlying burdens.
 So, to overcome this common tendency to deny them, you find the courage to see and acknowledge them.
 These are hard steps, but freeing the mind is worth it.
 How you come to terms with regret, revenge, and religion can be slightly different for each personality type.
 So, why should we do it?

 Releasing these burdens is the key to accessing the virtues of your spirit.
 These include gratitude, joyfulness, happiness, love, thankfulness, blissfulness, appreciation, mindfulness, and serenity.
 For that reason dealing with these three burdens is important for your wellbeing.
 These are the keys to living the “beautiful life” no matter your circumstances.

 Sometimes people have an existential crisis known as the dark night of the soul.
 This forces us to deal with these burdens.